asd153866714/JavaScript-Algorithms-and-Data-Structures-Masterclass/Data Structure/Linked_Lists/Single/README.md

 * Set the node variable to be the value of the next variable
 * Once you have finished looping, return the list

+## Big O
+* Insertion - O(1)
+* Remove - O(1) ...
+O(N)
+* Searching - O(N)
+* Access - O(N)

+## Recap
+* Singly Linked Lists are an excellent alternative to arrays when insertion and deletion at the beginning are frequently required
+* Arrays contain a built in index whereas Linked Lists do not
+* The idea of a list data structure that consists of nodes is the foundation for other data structures like Stacks and Queues

 ---